 The Funds may write covered call options on foreign currencies.
 A call option written on a foreign currency by a Fund is "covered" if the Fund owns the underlying foreign currency covered by the call or has an absolute and immediate right to acquire that foreign currency without additional cash consideration (or, if additional cash consideration is required, the Fund will segregate or otherwise earmark cash or other liquid securities) upon conversion or exchange of other foreign currency held in its portfolio.
-A call option is also covered if the Fund has a call on the same foreign currency and in the same principal amount as the call written where the exercise price of the call held (a) is equal to or less than the exercise price of the call written, or (b) is greater than the exercise price of the call written, provided the difference is maintained by the Fund in a segregated account in cash and liquid securities or the Fund otherwise earmarks cash and other liquid securities.
+A call option is also covered if the Fund has a call on the same foreign currency and in the same principal amount as the call written where the exercise price of the call held (a) is equal to or less than the exercise price of the call written, provided the difference is maintained by the Fund in a segregated account in cash and liquid securities or the Fund otherwise earmarks cash and other liquid securities.
 A call option is also covered if a Fund "covers" its position in a manner consistent with the 1940 Act or the rules and SEC interpretations thereunder.